-Beau Braden is in his first year as an assistant coach at Tennessee after spending the previous two seasons as an assistant coach at Morehead State.
-He originally joined the Vols' staff as video coordinator in May of 2014 and was elevated to assistant coach in November.
+Beau Braden is in his second season as an assistant coach at Tennessee after spending the previous two years as an assistant coach at Morehead State.
+He originally joined the Vols' staff as video coordinator in May of 2014 and was elevated to assistant coach in November of 2014.

 This is Braden's second stint working alongside first-year UT head coach Donnie Tyndall, as Braden served in the dual role of director of basketball operations and graduate manager during Tyndall's sixth and final year as the Eagles' head coach in 2011-12.

 "Beau started his Division I coaching career as my graduate assistant at Morehead State," Tyndall said.
 "While working together there, he proved himself as someone who eagerly accepted any and all responsibilities with absolutely no ego.

 "He's a dedicated, hard-working, young coach.
 With his willingness to be a true team player, he is going to continue to rise in the coaching profession."

 Braden works closely with Tennessee’s perimeter players and oversaw Josh Richardson’s transition from the wing to the point guard position for the 2014-15 season.
 Richardson thrived in his new role, earning first-team All-SEC honors after leading the SEC in steals and minutes played and ranking fifth in the league in scoring with 16.0 points per game.

 Sophomore guard Robert Hubbs III’s production also soared under Braden’s tutelage.
 Hubbs’ in-season development saw him nearly double his scoring output from 4.6 points during the non-conference portion of the season to 8.4 points in SEC play.

 Tennessee also ranked second in the SEC and in the top 40 nationally with 7.7 steals per game in 2014-15.
 And UT’s +1.8 turnover margin was third-best in the league.